How to choose the right tripod

 The tripod head:

 Several to choose from, but realistically, you might want to decide between a pan and tilt head or a ball head.

 Pan and tilt head:

-A no brainer for me - much more freedom, you can literally utilise all angles with a ball head fitted to your tripod and quickly lock it in place.
+A no-brainer for me - much more freedom, you can literally utilise all angles with a ball head fitted to your tripod and quickly lock it in place.
 Mine came with the X-PRO Ball Head included.
-However, If you decide to buy a Manfrotto tripod look at the heads too, some models don't include the head and you'll have to purchase it separately.
+However, If you decide to buy a Manfrotto tripod look at the heads too, some models won't include the head and you'll have to purchase it separately.

-What is it?
 It’s a metal base plate that screws into the underside of your camera (where you would ordinarily screw in your tripod).
-With a base plate attached when you want to use the tripod, simply sit the base plate into the quick release clamp and you’re good to go.
+With a base plate attached when you want to use the tripod, simply sit the base plate into the quick-release clamp and you’re good to go.

 It’s called quick release because that’s exactly what it does.
-Release or reattach your camera from or to the tripod in seconds with a push of a button.
-Attach it just as quickly but always double check it’s “click locked” into position as you really don’t want your camera falling to the floor.
+Release or reattach your camera from, or, to the tripod in seconds with a push of a lever.
+Attach it just as quickly, but always double-check it’s “click locked” into position as you really don’t want your camera falling to the floor.

 There’s no need to remove the plate - mine has been attached to my camera for as long as I can remember and it certainly saves a lot of time and effort when using the tripod.

-Check the weight of your camera with your heaviest lens attached (you can find weights via the manufacturer product details).
+Check the weight of your camera with your heaviest lens attached (you can find weights via the manufacturer's product details).
 Then, check the tripods' weight tolerance.
 The last thing you want is your tripod toppling over with your camera attached because it can't hold the weight.
 I’ve experienced this myself and damaged a lens in the process.
-It’s definitely one of those heart stopping moments.
+It’s definitely one of those heart-stopping moments.

 You may also want to consider the actual weight of the tripod itself.
 Mine is quite heavy but because I mainly use it at home or in the studio weight wasn’t too much of an issue for me, and it's definitely sturdy.